hashicorp/terraform-website/content/source/docs/enterprise/before-installing/index.html.md

     - Docker Engine 20.10 or greater requires libseccomp 2.4.4
   - In Online mode, the installer will install Docker Engine automatically
-  - In Airgapped mode, Docker Engine must be installed before running the installer
+  - In Airgapped mode, you must install Docker Engine before running the installer

 The use of some operating systems comes with additional requirements: